richiq/umongo-async-mongomock/docs/userguide.rst

 :class:`umongo.abstract.BaseSchema`, :class:`umongo.abstract.BaseField` and
 :class:`umongo.abstract.BaseValidator`).

-Now let's go back to the `Base concepts`_, the schema contains a little... simplification !
+In the `Base concepts`_ paragraph, the schema contains a little simplification.
 According to it, the client and OO worlds are made of the same data, but only in a different form (serialized vs object oriented).
-However it happened pretty often the API you want to provide doesn't strictly follow your datamodel (e.g. you don't want to display or allow modification of the passwords in your `/users` route)
+However, quite often, the application API doesn't strictly exposes the datamodel (e.g. you don't want to display or allow modification of the passwords in your `/users` route).

-Let's go back to our `Dog` document, in real life you can rename your dog but not change it breed.
-So in our user API we should have a schema that enforce this !
+Back to our `Dog` document.
+In real life one can rename your dog but not change its breed.
+The user API should have a schema that enforces this.

 .. code-block:: python

     >>> DogMaSchema = Dog.schema.as_marshmallow_schema()

-As you can imagine, ``as_marshmallow_schema`` convert the original umongo's schema into a pure marshmallow schema.
-This way we can now customize it by subclassing it:
+``as_marshmallow_schema`` convert the original µMongo schema into a pure marshmallow schema that can be subclassed and customized:

 .. code-block:: python